bgoonz/docs-collection/github/get-started/getting-started-with-git/managing-remote-repositories.md

 ---
 title: Managing remote repositories
-intro: 'Learn to work with your local repositories on your computer and remote repositories hosted on {% data variables.product.product_name %}.'
+intro: "Learn to work with your local repositories on your computer and remote repositories hosted on {% data variables.product.product_name %}."
 redirect_from:
   - /categories/18/articles/
   - /remotes/